DARTzz/web-development-preetam/CSS.md

 NOTE : making too many rows or columns when there are no elements to fill those spots will stretch the container!!!

-In grid row and column gap can be given which is dope.
+In grid row and column gap can be given which id dope.

 Gridlines : seperate columns and roes , and gridliens for column = no. of columns+1. and same for row gridlines.